Combining Experimental and Cosmological Constraints on Heavy Neutrinos

 \paragraph{Goals of this work} - In principle the number $n$ of RH neutrinos is a free parameter, as they are SM gauge singlets and not subject to any anomaly cancellation requirement.
 If the seesaw mechanism is the sole origin of neutrino masses, this implies $n\geq2$ because two non-zero mass differences between the light SM neutrinos have been observed, and the seesaw mechanism requires one RH neutrino per observed non-zero light neutrino mass.\footnote{ This may not be true in models with extended scalar sectors~\cite{Ibarra:2011gn,Ibarra:2014pfa,Tang:2014hna}.} Leptogenesis also requires $n\geq2$.
 Previous studies of experimental constraints are mostly focused on the case $n=2$ (or even $n=1$), either for simplicity or because the third neutrino is assumed to be a Dark Matter candidate that interacts so feebly that its influence on neutrino masses and leptogenesis is negligible.
-The known constraints for $n=2$ can be found in Ref.~\cite{Atre:2009rg,Boyarsky:2009ix,Drewes:2013gca,Drewes:2015jna} and references therein, recent works include \cite{Ruchayskiy:2011aa,Ruchayskiy:2012si,Asaka:2011pb,Asaka:2012hc,Asaka:2012bb,Canetti:2012vf,Canetti:2012kh,Asaka:2013jfa,Asaka:2014kia,Liventsev:2013zz,Aaij:2014aba,Drewes:2016jae}.
+Known constraints for $n=2$ can e.g. be found in Ref.~\cite{Atre:2009rg,Boyarsky:2009ix,Drewes:2013gca,Drewes:2015jna} and references therein, recent works include \cite{Ruchayskiy:2011aa,Ruchayskiy:2012si,Asaka:2011pb,Asaka:2012hc,Asaka:2012bb,Canetti:2012vf,Canetti:2012kh,Asaka:2013jfa,Asaka:2014kia,Liventsev:2013zz,Aaij:2014aba,Drewes:2016jae}.
 These studies have revealed that, for $n=2$, the combination of known direct and indirect constraints leads to much stronger bounds on the magnitude of the heavy neutrino couplings than one may expect from considering them individually, see e.g. Ref.~\cite{Drewes:2016jae} for a detailed discussion.